Bloodrock: Music

 Bloodrock's music has been categorized primarily as hard rock.
 Bloodrock's 1970 self-titled debut album was described in the context of hard rock and early heavy metal by AllMusic's Donald A. Guarisco.
-Bloodrock 2 was not as gloomy and heavy, and more of a chart success, while Bloodrock 3 and Bloodrock U.S.A. saw the band introduce progressive rock elements.
+Bloodrock 2 was not as gloomy (except for "D.O.A.") and heavy, and more of a chart success, while Bloodrock 3 and Bloodrock U.S.A. saw the band introduce progressive rock elements.
 The band's 1972 personnel changes shifted them toward prog rock (like Jethro Tull), jazz and pop music.